Fees, charges, battels, grants and financial help

 Living out grants and loans

-Any fee-paying Wadham students living outside College accommodation (including linguists living abroad but not other students out of residence) during the academic year are eligible to claim the grant for each year of such residence, the amount applicable during 2017/18 is £402.
+Any fee-paying Wadham students who have not been offered College-owned accommodation (including linguists living abroad but not other students out of residence) during the academic year are eligible to claim the grant for each year of such residence, the amount applicable during 2018/19 is £418.

 Application forms are available as a download from the Finance pages.

-Students living in Merifield and Lathbury Road, and graduate students who are no longer paying fees, are NOT eligible.
+Students who are living in or were offered rooms in Merifield, Iffley Road and Lathbury Road, and graduate students who are no longer paying fees, are NOT eligible.
 Exceptionally, 4th year D.Phil students may also claim provided they are in residence for at least the period from the Thursday of 0 week of Michaelmas Term to the Saturday of 8th week of Trinity Term.

 Vacation residence grants